oroinc/documentation/user_guide/ui_components.rst

 Click the arrow of the filter to choose required values.
 The value setting depend on the field type.
 If more than one filter is active, only the records that meet requirements of all the filters will be shown.

-In the example, only the contacts reated after the third of November, with "gmail.com" emails and phones that start with 123 are chosen:
+In the example, only the contacts created after the third of November, with "gmail.com" Emails and phones that start with 123 are chosen:

 .. image:: ./img/ui_components/filters.png